-TROY – Troy University has been named among the best in the southeastern United States by The Princeton Review.
+TROY - Troy University has been named among the best colleges and universities in the southeastern United States by The Princeton Review.

-The designation marks the seventh year in a row TROY has been named to the list that includes only 629 colleges and universities nationwide and 135 colleges and universities in the Southeast.
-These institutions represent 25 percent of the nation's 2,500 four-year colleges.
+The designation marks the 10th year in a row TROY has been named to the list that includes only 648 colleges and universities nationwide and 139 colleges and universities in the 12-state southeastern region.
+These institutions represent about 25 percent of the nation's 2,500 four-year colleges.

 "The most important thing we do at Troy University is serve students," said Dr. Jack Hawkins Jr., the University's chancellor.
-"The fact that we have earned this ranking for seven straight years is a reflection of this commitment to students."
+"The fact that we have been recognized every year for a decade is a reflection of this commitment to students."